API Compatibility Policy¶

 Supported Backward Compatibility¶

 Chainer has the official API documentation.
 Many applications can be written based on the documented features.
 We support backward compatibilities of documented features.
-In other words, codes only based on the documented features run correctly with minor/revision-updated versions.
+In other words, codes only based on the documented features run correctly with revision-updated versions.

 Developers are encouraged to use apparent names for objects of implementation details.
 For example, attributes outside of the documented APIs should have one or more underscores at the prefix of their names.

-Compatibility is basically determined based on the documentation, though it sometimes contains errors.
+Compatibility is basically determined based on the documentation, although it sometimes contains errors.
 It may make the APIs confusing to assume the documentation always stronger than the implementations.
 We therefore may fix the documentation errors in any updates that may break the compatibility in regard to the documentation.

 Object Attributes and Properties¶